 Gloucestershire is everything that people love about rural England.
 It's rich in history, boasts idyllic landscapes, the architecture, and the goes on.
 You will find the breathtaking Cotswolds that consist of limestone hills of incomparable natural beauty.
 Do it all while sheltering gorgeous towns and villages!
 Gloucester is a fitting county city with a stunning cathedral and is bursting into life after it has been regenerated.
 While the spa town of Cheltenham brims with Georgian elegance.
 In Gloucestershire, you can trace the source of the River Thames or trek through the ancient and fantasy-like Forest of Dean.

 Hidcote Manor Farm is easily accessible from both London and Birmingham, and lovers of the Cotswolds will find the farm irresistible.
-The tents are a stone’s throw from the honey-coloured limestone hamlet that clusters around the gorgeous National Trust gardens of Hidcote Manor.
-This picturesque farm is a haven for wildlife, with bird plots that are host to skylarks, lapwings, and finches.
+The Gloucestershire tents are a stone’s throw from the honey-coloured limestone hamlet that clusters around the gorgeous National Trust gardens of Hidcote Manor.
+This picturesque Gloucestershire is a haven for wildlife, with bird plots that are host to skylarks, lapwings, and finches.
 There are badger setts around the farm and they can be glimpsed in the summer evenings if you’re quiet enough!

 Just 5 miles from ancient Gloucester and a short walk from the Severn estuary, you will find the peaceful sanctuary of Moor Farm.
 From your first glimpse of the century-old traditional orchard and herd of rare Gloucester cattle feeding on the Severn floodplain, you'll know you've left the hustle and bustle of everyday life behind.
 Children will have a blast building dens or playing hide and seek in the copse where the tents are located.
 Older children might want to venture down to the canal (a 5-minute walk away) for some fishing and boating.
 They can also try out the new cycle trail around the farm.
-Book your Stroud holiday now!
+Book your Stroud glamping holiday now!